Ay198930/DSA-Kultra-Mega-Stores-Inventory-/README.md

 **Tools Used:**
 - Microsoft Excel for Data Cleaning  Download Here
-- SQL Server Management Studio 20
+- SQL Server Management Studio 20 for cleaning and analysis

 ## Step 1: Data Cleaning Using Microsoft Excel
 ### 1. Clean Your CSV File Before Import